+Setting Description

-Setting Description E-Mail Template Specifies the name of the email template to use.
+E-Mail Template Specifies the name of the email template to use.
 By default, the Finish activity uses the Provisioning Approval Completed Notification template.

 You can edit an email template in Designer.
-See "Editing an email template:" on page 158 for more information.
+See "Editing an email template:" on page 170 for more information.

-Setting Description

-Source Specifies the source expressions for target tokens in the email body.
+Source Target Specifies the source expressions for target tokens in the email body.

-Target The list of target tokens is determined by the selected email template.
-You cannot add new tokens, but you can assign values to the predefined tokens by building your own source expressions At runtime, the source expressions are evaluated to determine the value of each token.
+Turget The list of target tokens is determined by the selected email template.
+You cannot add new tokens, but you can assign values to the predefined tokens by building your own source expressions.
+At runtime, the source expressions are evaluated to determine the value of each token.

 The available target tokens for the Provisioning Approval Completed Notification email template are listed below:

 • TO

 • CC

 BCC

 REPLYTO

 TO_DN

 CC_DN

 BCC_DN

 requestStatus

 requestSubmissionTime

 requestID

 recipientFullName

 initiatorFullName

 requestTitle

-If you use a provisioning request definition template to create you workflow, each token has a default source expression.
-The defaul expressions retrieve values from the workflow process (the process object) or from the data abstraction layer (IDVault object) You can modify these expressions to suit your application requirements.
+If you use a provisioning request definition template to create your workflow, each token has a default source expression.
+The default expressions retrieve values from the workflow process (the process object) or from the data abstraction layer (IDVault object).
+You can modify these expressions to suit your application requirements.

-For details on building ECMA expressions, see Chapter 9, "Working with ECMA Expressions," on page 271.
+For details on building ECMA expressions, see Chapter 9, "Working with ECMA Expressions," on page 295.

-- Email notification is supported only when the Notify participants by E-Mail check box is selected on the Overview tab. - When you create a workflow for use with the Resource Request portlet, and you use default as the expression for the TO token, the addressee expression must be an IDVault expression. - If you create an activity using any of the target tokens TO_DN, CC_DN, or BCC_DN, you must specify a user's DN or an expression that resolves to a user's DN as the source expression for the token. - If you create an activity using both the target tokens TO and TO_DN, the workflow sends out duplicate notification emails to the target users.
+NOTE: •Email notification is supported only when the Notify participants by E-Mail check box is selected on the Overview tab.

+When you create a workflow for use with the Resource Request portlet, and you use \default\ as the expression for the TO token, the addressee expression must be an IDVault expression.

+- If you create an activity using any of the target tokens TO\DN, CC\DN, or BCC\DN, you must specify a user's DN or an expression that resolves to a user's DN as the source expression for the token. - If you create an activity using both the target tokens TO and TO\DN, the workflow sends out duplicate notification emails to the target users.